AshishSalaskar1/AshishSalaskar1/README.md

 ### Hi there 👋, Im Ashish
-I am currently working as a Data Scientist.
+I am currently working as a Data Scientist and exploring the exciting world of Data Science

 ### :dart:  Things that I have experience with:
 * Machine Learning & Deep Learning
+* 2x Azure Certified
 * Building applications using Python
 * REST apis using Flask Framework
-* Solving interesting use cases using Data Science

 #### Want to connect?
 You can find me here: